Trench

-A trench is a type of excavation or depression in the ground that is generally deeper than it is wide (as opposed to a wider gully, or ditch), and narrow compared with its length (as opposed to a simple hole or pit).
+A trench is a type of excavation or depression in the ground that is generally deeper than it is wide (as opposed to a swale or a bar ditch), and narrow compared with its length (as opposed to a simple hole or pit).

 In geology, trenches result from erosion by rivers or by geological movement of tectonic plates.
 In civil engineering, trenches are often created to install underground utilities such as gas, water, power and communication lines.
 In construction, trenches are dug for foundations of buildings, retaining walls and dams, and for cut-and-cover construction of tunnels.
 In archaeology, the "trench method" is used for searching and excavating ancient ruins or to dig into strata of sedimented material.
-In geotechnical engineering, trenches serve for locating faults and investigating deep soil properties.
-In trench warfare, soldiers occupy trenches to protect them against weapons fire.
+In geotechnical engineering, trench investigations locate faults and investigate deep soil properties.
+In trench warfare, soldiers occupy trenches to protect them against weapons fire and artillery.

-Trenches are dug by use of manual tools such as shovels and pickaxes, or by heavy equipment such as backhoes, trenchers and excavators.
+Trenches are dug using manual tools such as shovel and pickaxe or heavy equipment such as backhoe, trencher, and excavator.

 For deep trenches, the instability of steep earthen walls requires engineering and safety techniques such as shoring.
-Trenches are usually considered temporary structures to be backfilled with soil after construction, or abandoned after use.
-Some trenches are stabilized using durable materials such as concrete to create open passages such as canals and sunken roadways.
+Trenches are usually considered temporary structures that are backfilled with soil after construction or abandoned after use.
+Some trenches are stabilized using durable materials such as concrete to create open passages such as canal and sunken roadways.

 Geology

-Some trenches are created as a result of erosion by running water or by glaciers (which may have long since disappeared).
+Natural trenches are created as a result of erosion by running water or by glaciers (which may have long since disappeared).
 Others, such as rift valleys or oceanic trenches, are created by geological movement of tectonic plates.
 Some oceanic trenches include the Mariana Trench and the Aleutian Trench.
 The former geoform is relatively deep (approximately 10 km), linear and narrow, and is formed by plate subduction when plates converge.